seriaati/yatta/README.md

 yatta-py is an async API wrapper for [Project Yatta](https://hsr.yatta.top/) written in Python.
 Project Yatta is a beautiful website that displays Honkai: Star Rail game data.
 Developing something for Hoyoverse games?
-You might be interested in other API wrappers made by me [here](https://github.com/seriaati#api-wrappers)
+You might be interested in [other API wrappers](https://github.com/seriaati#api-wrappers) written by me.

 > Note: I am not the developer of Project Yatta.